 Eight-hour shifts don’t feel like enough time for Gregory to give quality care to his residents.
 “Sometimes, I end the day feeling like I haven’t done enough, especially when we’re short-staffed.
 I leave the facility feeling like I could have done better or could have done more for the residents.”

 Like many of his fellow nursing professionals, Gregory experienced burnout due to being overworked and having inflexible schedules.
 His inflexible schedule that gave him stress and prevented him from continuing his education is what led him to IntelyCare.

 How Self-Care Can Reduce Nurse Stress

 “When I was trying to get my education, I worked Friday, Saturday, and Sunday to support myself and then had school work the whole week.
-I got overwhelmed because some of my assignments were assigned on Friday and had to be done by Monday, so I didn’t have time to complete them with the weekend shifts I was doing to support myself.
+I got overwhelmed because some of my assignments were assigned on Friday and had to be done by Monday, so I didn’t have time to complete them with the weekend shifts I was taking.
 And it didn’t help that my anxiety would kick in, too.
 So I found out through a friend of mine about IntelyCare.
 He told me that you could make your own schedule and work as much or as little as you need.
 I thought it would be a great solution because you can work when you’re not in class or when you’ve finished your assignments, even if you can’t predict months in advance when that will be.
 It’s also been especially helpful when my sister and I moved because I don’t have to switch jobs completely, I can just pick up shifts in a new location.”

 Reflecting on how far he’s come in his nursing journey, Gregory says that if he were to give advice to his younger self, he’d say to “stay calm, don’t be so hard yourself, and don’t worry about what others think,” adding that, “at the end of the day, you got this.
 You’re capable of achieving your goals.
 And don’t let anybody come between you and your happiness and fulfillment.”